zigsphere/puppet-amazon-s3/README.md

 ## Limitations

-Only works with debian based OS's.
+Only works with debian and redhat based OS's.

 ## Development